jdpipe/freesteam/README.txt

 freemsteam-users mailing list and enclose the 'config.log' file as well as the SCons command-line output.

+See also 'Special tips for Ubuntu 9.10 users' further below.

 Accessing freesteam from Python
 -------------------------------